-Second, V3 is going to be fantastic.
+Second, The Things Stack is going to be fantastic.
 It's been a big investment.
 We've been working on it for 14 months with 6 engineers.
 We started writing from scratch, taking all lessons learned into account from operating the biggest public LoRaWAN network as well as dozens of private networks in all colors and flavors.
 We don't trade quality for a shorter time-to-market.
 We don't take technical shortcuts.
 It's quality first, built for the future, and that will pay off.

 - Community Network is the free to use The Things Network public community network

 The Things Stack architecture follows exactly the LoRaWAN Network Reference Model.
 Not only in the naming of the components, but also in their responsibilities and future LoRaWAN Back-end Interfaces support.
 This allows for working with external Join Servers and Network Servers for full control over security.

 Our first milestone is Private MVP, scheduled for this quarter; the minimum viable product for private networks.
 The Things Stack MVP is intended to be used in new deployments and adapting existing applications.
 Also, we'll provide tooling to run V2 and The Things Stack side-by-side, using the same gateway infrastructure.

 We're close to releasing the MVP.
 Key things that still need to be done:

 - Finalizing the Console.
 Interfacing in the MVP is primarily API and command line

 - Finalizing Network Server MAC layer, especially downlink scheduling